ntslive/ffmpeg_video_making/README.md

 You should now be able to run storymaker.

 ## Usage
-From the terminal, change directory into the storymaker repo, e.g. `cd storymaker`.
-You can execute the script like so:
+From the terminal, change directory into the storymaker repo if you aren't in it already, e.g. `cd storymaker`.
+You can check which directory you are in by executing `pwd`.
+When in the directory, you can execute the script like so:
 ```
 ./storymaker --help
 ```